-If you work full time or have other obligations that don't allow you to be home during those first few weeks, you have these options to help housebreak your Miniature Schnauzer:
+If you work full time or have other obligations that don't allow you to be home during those first few weeks, you have other options to help housebreak your Miniature Schnauzer.

 - Leave your dog outside if you have a safe secure area.
 Put a dog house in the area with soft comfortable bedding.

 - If he has to stay indoors, keep your puppy in a crate and have a friend or neighbor stop by every few hours to take your dog to the designated potty spot.

 - Bring your dog to a doggie daycare facility during the day until he is housebroken.

 - Focus your energy on housebreaking your puppy on weekends.

 This is one of the most important skills to accomplish in order for everyone in the family to be happy.
 My children were so excited to sleep with our dog but I wouldn't let them until he was housebroken.
 After about three weeks we achieved this goal, and Fritz has slept happily with our children ever since.
 Follow these tips to housebreak your Miniature Schnauzer.